CtrlK

 Specificity

-Names the domain (debugging) and mentions 'four-phase framework' and 'root cause investigation', but doesn't list the specific concrete actions or what the four phases actually are.
+Names the domain (debugging) and describes a 'four-phase framework' approach, but doesn't list the specific concrete actions or what those four phases actually are.
+'Root cause investigation before attempting fixes' is somewhat specific but not comprehensive.

 2 / 3